By Lourdes Gray, RMT, Director,

 Center for Reiki Healing

+What is Reiki for self-healing and how can we heal ourselves with Reiki?
 If you have been practicing Reiki for some time, you are already familiar with some of the wonderful benefits Reiki has to offer.
-Among these is the ability to do Reiki for self healing.
-In order to receive the full benefit of Reiki for self healing, it is helpful to learn the secret of doing effective Reiki self healing.
-What is this secret?
+Among these is the ability to do Reiki for self-healing also known as Reiki self-treatment.
+In order to receive the full benefit of Reiki, it is helpful to learn the secret of how to give yourself effective Reiki sessions.

-The answer is very simple.
-The secret of doing effective Reiki self healing is that you must do a full Reiki treatment (all of the hand positions, on a consist basis, for a period of time, e.g. one hour daily), and not just treat the symptom areas, e.g., the painful shoulder or the nagging headache.
+The secret of doing effective Reiki for self-healing is to do a full Reiki treatment (all of the hand positions, on a consistent basis, over a period of time, e.g. one hour daily), and not just treat the symptom areas, e.g., the painful shoulder or the nagging headache.
 Note: Please remember that Reiki is not a substitute for receiving medical treatment when you need it.
 If you have a medical condition, always follow your doctor’s advice.
-Ask your doctor is doing Reiki for self healing is right for you.
+Ask your doctor if doing Reiki for yourself is right for you.